reduxjs/redux/docs/introduction/LearningResources.md

 - [React-Redux Links](https://github.com/markerikson/react-redux-links) is a curated list of high-quality articles, tutorials, and related content for React, Redux, ES6, and more.
 - [Redux Ecosystem Links](https://github.com/markerikson/redux-ecosystem-links) is a categorized collection of Redux-related libraries, addons, and utilities.
 - [Awesome Redux](https://github.com/xgrommx/awesome-redux) is an extensive list of Redux-related repositories.
+- [DEV Community](https://dev.to/t/redux) is a place to share Redux projects, articles and tutorials as well as start discussions and ask for feedback on Redux-related topics.
+Developers of all skill-levels are welcome to take part.